mjzuppe/mjzuppe.github.io/README.md

 ## What I do
 Maximize impact for product development and engineering.

-Specializing in the Solana blockchain, content, SEO, data architecture, and e-commerce
+Specializing in Solana blockchain devlopment, content, SEO, data architecture, and e-commerce

 ## What have I worked on

-### [Supermassiv](https://supermassiv.com) (co-founder CTO )*Next generation music commerce built on the blockchain.*
+### [Supermassiv](https://supermassiv.com) (co-founder CTO )*Next generation music commerce built on Solana.*

 ### [Yallhands](https://yallhands.com) (founder) *Making it simple for any business leader to better their workplace knowledge, communications, and culture.*